glennmatlin/FIFE_manuscript/wopr/main.typ

 #import "config.typ": num_papers

 #abstract[
 Language models (LMs) are increasingly being deployed for use in defense and security settings to provide humans with insights for real-world decision-making.
-One prominent example is the use of LMs to play, adjudicate, and analyze strategic wargames.
-LMs are particularly useful for contexts with open-ended dynamic problems when game-play is non-linear and entirely novel solutions can be proposed.
-// GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested.
-This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
-However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
-We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
-We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ...(TODO)...
-This paper provides a consolidated look at this emerging area ...(TODO)... and provides clear direction for other researchers to pursue.
-Our goal is to encourage responsible experimentation with LMs in wargaming and adjacent, language‑centric simulations.]
+One prominent example is the use of *LMs for wargames* --- a depiction of conflict in which the participants’ decisions influence the future outcomes of events.
+Based on a scoping literature review of #num_papers recent works on AI in wargames, we construct an ontology of wargames in terms of the creativity afforded to the player's action space and the adjudicator's judgement space.
+We discuss both the serious application areas (finance, medicine, diplomacy, military) as well as entertainment applications (table-top role-playing, video games), where we describe the research challenges associated with each domain.
+As serious applications of wargames can have significant societal and safety implications, we motivate further research on LMs in wargames.
+]

-#include "content/00_abstract.typ"
+// #include "content/00_abstract.typ"
 #include "content/01_introduction.typ"
 #include "content/02_background.typ"
-#include "content/03_related_works.typ"
 #include "content/04_methodology.typ"
 #include "content/05_results.typ"
 #include "content/06_discussion.typ"
 #include "content/07_safety.typ"
 #include "content/08_recommendations.typ"
 #include "content/09_future_work.typ"
+#include "content/03_related_works.typ"
 #include "content/10_conclusion.typ"
 #include "content/11_impact_statement.typ"